Attendee: Lord A. R. Mughal, Founder – Unity For All (UFA)

 Lord A. R. Mughal’s Key Contributions:

-Community Education: Advocated for youth workshops, retailer training, and school engagement to raise awareness on vaping risks and legal boundaries.
+Community Education: Advocated for youth workshops, retailer training, and school engagement to raise awareness on vaping risks and legal responsibilities.

-SME Ministry Proposal: Called for a dedicated UK Ministry for SMEs to support competitiveness, regulation, and global trade—drawing from models in UAE, and Germany.
+SME Ministry Proposal: Called for a dedicated UK Ministry for SMEs to support competitiveness, ethical regulation, and global trade—drawing from successful models in the UAE and Germany.

-Vape Regulation: Emphasised the need for ethical manufacturing standards and clear compliance protocols.
+Vape Regulation: Emphasised the importance of ethical manufacturing standards and clear compliance protocols.

 Digital Safeguards: Urged tighter control of online marketing targeting youth.

-Role of UFA: Reinforced UFA’s mission to bridge communities and amplify underrepresented voices in policymaking.
+Role of UFA: Highlighted UFA’s commitment to bridging communities and amplifying underrepresented voices in policymaking.

-The event underscored the need for coherent, consultative policy that protects public health while supporting the sustainability of SMEs.
-Unity For All remains committed to contributing to this national dialogue.
+The event underscored the need for consultative, ethical policy that protects public health while supporting the sustainability of SMEs.
+Unity For All remains committed to contributing responsibly to this national dialogue.